thephm/message_md/docs/guide.md

 ### Messages file

-This is the name of the file containing the JSON output from `signald` and found in the `source-folder`
+This is the name of the file containing the messages.
+The format of the file is specific to the client using this library and the client handles parsing this file.
+For example, in the case of `signal_md` it's JSON and in the case of `signal_sqlite_md` and `linkedin_md` it's CSV.
+The location of the file is defined in the `source-folder` setting.

 ### Attachments sub-folder

-The `attachments-subfolder` is under the `source-folder` where `signald` put the attachments.
+The `attachments-subfolder` is under the `source-folder` where the attachment files are.

 ### Archive folder

-The `archive-folder` is where a copy of the original messages file is placed so the messages don't get processed again
+The `archive-folder` is where a copy of the original messages file is placed so the messages don't get processed again.

 ### Output folder